heid-lab/fkflow/README.md

 ## Quick Start

-We recommend starting with the **hypercube benchmark** as it provides the most complete and reproducible implementation:
+We recommend starting with the **hypercube benchmark** as it is the most simple to run:

 ```bash
 cd hypercube/